top of page

 • What's the deal with your logo?

 One of the first things I ever made out of clay at The Ceramic Studio in Kent was a stamp, so that all the students' work could be identified.
 I found a screw and then another square thing and stamped them into clay.
 I still have that stamp and use it from time to time and a stylised version of it has become the logo, designed in Keynote since I'm not a designer and made into a vector file by my teenage son who is.
+I have since had the logo turned into a plastic pottery stamp and an ink stamp for bags etc.

 bottom of page